-Join Sean Colins for an in-depth discussion in this video Next steps, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video Next steps, part of Learning Secure Sockets Layer.

 - Well, if you've made it to the goodbye movie and you've completed this course, congratulations!
 Bravo!
 That was not easy to do and I'm proud of you for getting all the way through it but you're not done.
 There's a lot more to this subject and I really want to be sure that you get out there and you read more on this.
 And to that end, I think I'd like to recommend a couple of books The first one is Network Security with OpenSSL, published by O'Reilly and authored by John Viega and Matt Messier and Pravir Chandra.
 The next book is called Beautiful Security, also by O'Reilly and this by Andy Oram and also John Viega.